An Issue of Forced Sterilization: Freddy's Story

 This is the true story of Freddy Walters, a mentally challenged man who was sterilized in the mid-20th Century.
 Was this a blatant civil rights violation of a United States citizen or was his sterilization justified?
 Let me assure you that I am not arguing either side of the coin or offering an opinion.
 My jury is still out.
 I am just presenting the story as I know it.

 The Walters were not very bright people, but Freddy was mentally challenged.
-The simple Freddy wandered around town with a faraway look in his eyes, wobbling his head from side to side keeping time to the rhythm of his steps.
+The simple-minded Freddy wandered around town with a faraway look in his eyes, wobbling his head from side to side keeping time to the rhythm of his steps.
 Behind his back people called him “Wobbly,” so I was a teen ager before I learned his real name.
 As a rule, he was considered harmless but attitudes began to change when he started impregnating his sisters.
 I don’t know if any of them were mentally challenged also, but their IQs definitely were low enough to be suspect.
 Freddy fathered at least three children by his sisters, maybe more.
 When he impregnated one of them a second time, the town fathers decided enough was enough.
 One of the local men’s clubs raised the money for Freddy’s sterilization.

 Usually people in town minded their own business, but by now Freddy had become a bit more than a public nuisance.
 It is really difficult to explain the prevailing attitude of the mid-century era, but it seemed to be similar to today’s attitude of getting your pet neutered.
 Freddy was liked by everyone, but like a dog that keeps having unwanted puppies, he needed to be fixed.
 He was sent away for the procedure.
+Why it was not done by a local physician, I don't know.

-Freddy was a Human Being
+Freddy Was a Human Being

-I had seen Freddy around most of my life.
+I had seen Freddy around town most of my life.
 He was a small man with a Native American look, thick black hair and nut brown skin from spending his days in the outdoors.
-He might have been considered handsome to a stranger unaware of his condition.
+He might have been considered almost handsome to a stranger unaware of his condition.
 But when he spoke, his high nasal tones and speech impediment gave him away.

 We teased Freddy a lot, but it was always good natured teasing because we liked him and he knew we were his friends.
 He understood that we were playing with him and it became a game, especially between him and Sparky.
 I am including a sample conversation to illustrate Freddy’s level of comprehension.